Pearl Hobson: Russia's Mulatto Sharpshooter (1907–1913)

-On August 8, 1907, Pearl returned to New York and immediately applied for a new passport before returning to Europe.
-Arriving back in Russia on September 17, Pearl re-established herself in St. Petersburg and by the winter had established a considerable following in Moscow during her successful engagement at the prestigious Yar restaurant.
+On August 8, 1907, Pearl went to New York and immediately applied for a new passport before traveling to Europe.
+Arriving in Russia on September 17, Pearl established herself in St. Petersburg and by the winter had established a considerable following in Moscow during her successful engagement at the prestigious Yar restaurant.
 Located on the northwestern edge of Moscow, the Yar Restaurant, opened in the 19th Century, was among Moscow's most celebrated restaurants and stood out because due to its age.
 The Yar was considered by many connoisseurs to be the finest in Russia and of the best in all of Europe.
 Whenever she wasn't performing, Pearl watched from the wings as the popular Sokolovsky Gypsy choir performed beautiful Russian romance songs led by the gypsy guitarist Nikolai Shishkin.
 The Yar's artistic director was Afro-American, Frederick Bruce Thomas, a former waiter whom immigrated to Russia in 1899 and had worked at the popular Aumont Theater since then.
 He too had fled Russia during the terrible 1905 revolution and upon his return had gained a position at the Yar.
 It was he, who had possibly arranged Pearl's engagement at the restaurant, and was soon even managing her career.
 Pearl became a well loved, wealthy and respected entertainer, performing in Russian, German and French, attending films, symphonies, operas and making conquests in high society.
 Thousands flocked to the theaters to hear this Virginia coloured girl perform, and soon the Rubles poured in.

 In 1909, Pearl returned south, to her old stomping grounds at Odessa's North Hotel-Reataurant, where posters plastered everywhere proclaimed her as Russia's Mulatto Sharpshooter.